jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 - Reentrant calls to the same function will clobber higher-nested return values.
 - Adds clutter to the global namespace.
 - Adds another unique class of bug, where new functions alter the global return value of an older existing function, between the time the intended function sets it, and returns control to the caller (e.g. by a sub-function that the function calls itself).
 	- How would that even possible?
 Programmer mistake.
 Example 1: The "copy-paste then modify similar code" routine and forget to change that variable (we all do it even though its bad practice).
-Example 2: pragrammer-based autocorrect mistake.
+Example 2: programmer-based autocorrect mistake.
 	- Such bugs are subtle and can be tricky to track down, especially with lack of live debugging and automatic all-variable inspection.

 **Use when**: